Jule Romans is a former adjunct professor and classroom teacher. She has extensive experience in teacher education, research, and mentoring

 The cover should be high quality, professional, clean, and appropriately inviting to the reader.
 The table of contents should help your reader find desired information about you in your portfolio.

-Include Resume, Letters, and Transcripts in the Teaching Portfolio
+Include A Resume, Letters of Recommendation, and Transcripts in the Teaching Portfolio

 Your resume should be detailed, thorough, well organized, and in a commonly accepted format.
 The teaching philosophy should be yours alone, and reflect an understanding of current or classic educational theories.